 We want to optimise the way in which our digital marketplaces are tailored to the needs of our customers and users and make them both easy and efficient to use.
 We are in contact with our customers, users and lobby groups and the interested public to identify potential for improvement and find specific solutions.

 We use our annual Hack Week – our internal think tank – to develop marketable, demand-orient- ed innovations.
 During Hack Week 2021, our employees submitted 38 different project ideas in three categories of competition.

 Scout24 has a range of methods to identify fake listings depending on the case at hand.
-These are either based on a self-learning filter system or they test listings for certain characteristics.
-In addition, we actively call upon our users to contribute to security and to report any scam listings as fraud by clicking on “Report the listing”.
+These are either based on a self-learning filter system or they check listings for certain characteristics.
+In 2021, further optimisation of the self-learning system meant that we were able to double the proportion of automatically deactivated listings with fraudulent intent.
+We also actively encourage our users to notify us of dubious listings with the “Report the listing” button – and thus to help improve security.
 The Customer Care team reviews the listings and deletes them if necessary.
-On top of this, to protect our users from data phishing, we offer a two-step login and recommend that users activate it.
+To provide a faster response to potentially fraudulent listings, listings are automatically deactivated by the system if they receive a high number of fraud reports.

 We have also been reducing the number of contact requests sent to fraudulent listings as of 2021 by increasing the degree of automation for fraud detection and adapting fraud prevention out- side of the Customer Care team’s office hours.
 When evaluating listings manually, we can adapt how the information is presented.
 In the case of evaluation by algorithm, the detection of reused images helps to identify fraudulent listings.
 For 2022, we are also planning to use an ID check score to prevent fraudulent activities and fraudulent accounts, as well as to expand automatic fraud detection by introducing new listing and account features.